-The Context Statement was purposely not adopted at that time pending development of Eligibility Criteria (a component of the Ordinance).
-Following the Council acceptance in February 2019, the Planning Commission held three workshops/study sessions (between April - June 2019) to provide staff with guidance regarding the topics to be covered in the Ordinance.
+The Context Statement was purposely not formally adopted at that time pending development of Eligibility Criteria (a component of the Ordinance).
+Following the Council acceptance of the Context Statement in February 2019, the Planning Commission held three workshops/study sessions (between April - June 2019) to provide staff with guidance regarding the topics to be covered in the Ordinance.

 While HRG was able to prepare a draft ordinance following the Planning Commission workshops in the summer/fall of 2019, the assigned City staff for this project was diverted to the Vehicle Miles Traveled California Environmental Quality Act Threshold Project (VMT CEQA Thresholds).
 The VMT CEQA Threshold project took precedence as it had a firm deadline for implementation of July 1, 2020.
-As the Planning Commission is aware, the City Council adopted the VMT Thresholds in early July 2020.

-Information/materials regarding the Historic Preservation project is accessible on the City's website at www.historicgoleta.org.
-Individuals interested in the project can also sign up to be notified of meetings and when new information/materials become available at the same web page (www.historicgoleta.org).
+Information/materials regarding the Historic Preservation project are accessible on the City's website at www.historicgoleta.org.

-Prior Planning Commission Reviews
+Planning Commission Review